Research Fellow, Geodesy

 - Strong track record of publishing research relevant to the position in Tier 1 journals

-- Evidence of excellent English language and communication skills
+- Evidence of excellent communication skills

 - Evidence of independence in research direction and team spirit